library(mrgsolve)

 You can use this as an event object or just coerce to

-to use as a data_set
+data.frame to use as a data_set.

 Remember, when you pass in your input data set via

-, you can filter in line:
+data_set, you can filter in line:

-<- expand.ev(amt=c(100,200,300))
+data <- expand.ev(amt=c(100,200,300))

-data %>% data_set(data, amt==300) %>% Req(GUT,CP) %>% mrgsim mod
+mod %>% data_set(data, amt==300) %>% Req(GUT,CP) %>% mrgsim.
+Model: housemodel

 .
 Dim: 482 x 4